tstih/more/README.md

 Set the `Orientation` property to `Horizontal` or `Vertical`.
 Use line `Thickness` to set the pen thickness.
-Set line `Text`,`Font`, and `ForeColor` properties to control appearance of title.
+Set line `Text`,`Font`, and `ForeColor` properties to control the appearance of the title.
 If empty, no title is shown.
-`TextAlignment` tells where the title is shown (at beginning, end or in the middle of line).
-If at beginning or end then `TextOffset` (in pixels) is used to move title away from begin/end point. `BackColor` controls line control background, and `LineColor` is used for line color. `DashValues` is an array of floats that tells size of pixels and spaces.
-Default value of `{1,0}` means solid line (i.e. one pixel, followed by zero spaces).
+`TextAlignment` tells where the title is shown (at the beginning, end or in the middle of the line).
+If at the beginning or end, then `TextOffset` (in pixels) is used to move the title away from the beginning/endpoint. `BackColor` controls line control background, and `LineColor` is used for line color. `DashValues` is an array of floats that tells the size of pixels and spaces.
+The default value of `{1,0}` means a solid line (i.e. one pixel, followed by zero spaces).
 A value of `{1,1}` is interpreted as a pixel followed by a space.
-The pattern can be of arbitrary length i.e. a value of `{3,1,1,1}` would be interpreted three pixels, followed by one space, followed by one pixel, followed by one space.
+The pattern can be of arbitrary length, i.e. a value of `{3,1,1,1}` would be interpreted as three pixels, followed by one space, followed by one pixel, followed by one space.

 ## Examples